Nevada elections office seeks clarity on ballot hand count

 The sticking point: How the county will keep the ongoing vote totals from leaking publicly.

-A ruling Friday from the Nevada Supreme Court allowed the hand count to move forward but with several provisions, one of which was to ensure that the vote counting was not live-streamed and to figure out a way to ensure that election workers could keep the tallies secret.
+A ruling Friday from the Nevada Supreme Court allowed the hand count to move forward with several provisions, one of which was to ensure that the vote counting was not live-streamed and to figure out a way to ensure that election workers could keep the tallies secret.

 Ballots cast early, either in-person or by mail, are typically counted by machine on Election Day, with results released only after polls close.
 Nye County, where conspiracy theories about voting machines have run rampant, wants a hand count in addition to the machine tally.
-It and needs to start that before the Nov.
-8 election to make the state’s post-election certification deadline.
-State law limits the early hand-count to mail ballots.
+The hand-count of mail-in ballots is set to start on Oct.
+26, just under two weeks before Election Day to be certified by the state’s deadline.

 In a letter to interim Nye County Clerk Mark Kampf over the weekend, Nevada Deputy Secretary of State for Elections Mark Wlaschin asked for a “written explanation as to how Nye County and you intend to comply with all of the provisions” of the ruling.

-He asked for the plan by the end of business Monday.
+In Saturday’s letter, Wlaschin said he particularly needed to know how Nye County would ensure that observers do not prematurely learn the running results of any races.
+Nevada has nationally important races this year for U.S. Senate, governor and secretary of state.

+Lawyers who represented Nye County responded Monday by saying only that the county “fully intends to comply” with the state Supreme Court’s Friday order.

 Hand-count tallies are done publicly for transparency, with observers in the room.
 Voting groups have said that raises the possibility that someone could release early results before most voters have even cast their ballot, which they have said could cause “manipulative release” and influence voter turnout.